 As Christians bombarded by the message DON’T DO IT, or just COMPLETE SILENCE, it is easy to feel like all masturbation is bad – even in marriage.
-However, for some couples, masturbation within marriage can fit into God’s design for sex – making the two into “One” or helping them “know” each other better.
+However, for some couples, masturbation within marriage can fit into God’s design for sex.
+Masturbation can make the two into “One” or helping them “know” each other better.
 This has been one of the huge areas of growth in my marriage.
 In Awaken-Love classes, I find it to be a topic that can be both surprising and liberating for Christian women.

 Certainly, we need to be careful with masturbation because it can and does get out of hand.
 We don’t want it to create separation in marriage.
 But what can be powerfully bad, can also be powerfully good within God’s plan.
-Based on our own baggage or struggles, we must discern with our spouse what God wants for us and step into it.
-Sometimes that is a couple enjoying a freedom they never knew existed, sometimes it is giving just one spouse permission for the sake of the other, and sometimes it requires taking masturbation off the table to protect the marriage.
+Based on our own baggage or struggles, we must discern with our spouse what God wants for us.
+Sometimes that is a couple enjoying a freedom they never knew existed.
+Other times it is giving just one spouse permission for the sake of the other.
+Sometimes it requires taking masturbation off the table to protect the marriage.
 Whatever your situation, God will provide the answer as you discern together what is best for your marriage at this point in time.